Chackoya/Snyk_Probely_test/README.md

 Django project that fetches and lists security findings from the [Probely API](https://developers.probely.com/) using a management command and views.

+This README will explain how to install the project and how to run it.

 ---

 ## Features